 Welcome to Performing Arts.
 We are a thriving and successful faculty teaching Drama and Music throughout the school.
 Our team comprises of a Head of Faculty/Head of Drama, Head of Music, two further Music teachers and three further Drama teachers.

 The numbers of students choosing to take Drama and Music at GCSE and A Level have grown this year, reflecting not only our success with excellent grades, but also the quality of the wider experience that students encounter in our extra-curricular programme.
 Our students are highly successful and often go on to study Drama or Music at university, or audition for Drama schools and Music colleges.
 Once again this year, following an established pattern, key members of the senior team are studying Drama or Music and, in the case of the Head Girl, both, signalling the calibre of students that we attract.
-With one member of the A2 Theatre Studies group going on to study at Oxford, we can put paid to rumours of these subjects as being ‘soft options’.
+With past students having been accepted to study at Oxford, we can put paid to rumours of these subjects being ‘soft options’.